-The project has been tasked to a qualified Engineering consultant for design and permitting.
-Some additional work was required to verify options with the proposed outfall area, and there are considerable conflicts with existing utilities.
-Alternatives will likely have significant impact on median landscaping or roadways.
-At this point, the project is delayed until staff can conduct appropriate public outreach.
-Design completion is now anticipated in the fall of 2021.
+The project was tasked to a qualified Engineering consultant for design and permitting.
+Additional work was required to verify options with the proposed outfall area, and there are considerable conflicts with existing utilities.
+Two alternatives would have significant impact on median landscaping or roadways.
+Recently, it was determined that a 2007 final judgement by the courts effectively removed the unpaved right-of-way at the proposed outfall from the County's possession.
+At this point, the project is delayed until staff can acquire an easement for the outfall and conduct appropriate public outreach.
+Design completion is now delayed at least until spring of 2022.